scaleoutsean/awesome-solidfire/README.md

     - Commvault B&R: [documentation](https://documentation.commvault.com/11.21/essential/123637_system_requirements_for_kubernetes.html) and [demo](https://www.youtube.com/watch?v=kiMf9Fkhxd8).
 Metallic VM is another offering with this technology.
     - Kasten K10: [documentation](https://docs.kasten.io/latest/install/storage.html?highlight=netapp#netapp-trident) and [demo](https://www.youtube.com/watch?v=ShrSDwzQ0uU)
     - Velero: [documentation](https://github.com/vmware-tanzu/velero) and [demo](https://www.youtube.com/watch?v=6RrlK2rmk24).
 It can work both [with](https://github.com/vmware-tanzu/velero-plugin-for-csi) and without CSI.
 CSI support sort-of-works (CSI Plugin is currently beta quality, not yet production ready in Velero v1.5.3)
-  - Storage cluster failover for Kubernetes with Trident CSI and two SolidFire clusters: use NetApp Trident's Volume Import feature (a quick demo (2m55s) can be viewed [here](https://youtu.be/aSFxlGoHgdA) while a deep-dive walk-through with a ton of detail can be found [here](https://scaleoutsean.github.io/2021/03/20/kubernetes-solidfire-failover-failback.html))
+  - Storage cluster failover for one Kubernetes cluster with Trident CSI and two SolidFire clusters: use NetApp Trident's Volume Import feature (a quick demo (2m55s) can be viewed [here](https://youtu.be/aSFxlGoHgdA) while a deep-dive walk-through with a ton of detail can be found [here](https://scaleoutsean.github.io/2021/03/20/kubernetes-solidfire-failover-failback.html)).
+For two Kubernetes clusters, each with own SolidFire cluster, you'd simply setup replication between SolidFire clusters (use consistency groups where necessary) and push Trident PVC->PV mapping to the remote site where you'd swap PV from SolidFire Cluster A for replicate PVs from SolidFire Cluster B so that you can promote Cluster B and run Trident volume import before you start Kubernetes on that site.

 ### Security